top of page

 But because they grew up in environments where love came with instability, emotional responsibility, silence, or self-abandonment.

-So when these patterns show up again later, they don’t immediately register as danger.
+So when these patterns show up again later, they can register as familiar.

 That’s how emotional abuse repeats — not because people choose harm, but because their nervous system already learned how to survive it.